 New building and facilities for the School Of Engineering

 The University has begun work on a new

-School of Engineering building, due for completion in 2020.
+School of Engineering building, due for completion in the 2020/21 academic year.
 It will bring together many engineering disciplines into one state-of-the-art building.

 The University of Birmingham is committed to providing the best academic buildings for the benefit of students, staff and researchers in the School of Engineering.
 The new building will provide different and more flexible ways of working that will use the space to its best advantage.